 Whether you use it or you're considering using it, you'll find information here to ensure you use it safely.

 Chickens are very sociable creatures, but there are times when they need to be placed in solitary confinement for their own health and safety.
 You need to plan for that happening before it does.

-This article reviews when it's not good to isolate a chicken, and when it's absolutely critical that you do; and when separation, rather than complete isolation, is in order.
+This article reviews when it's not good to isolate a chicken, when it's absolutely critical that you do and when separation, rather than complete isolation, is in order.

 It also considers practicalities: what's the best container to use for a sick or injured chicken, where's best to place it and what a lone chicken needs.